“Those guys don’t know what they’re doing. They always stuff it up. They’re idiots.”

 Refer to the guide below.
 Although this is about preparing a turkey, it holds many great lessons about listening and understanding another point of view.

-Improve your team attitude by training your key stakeholders
+3. Improve your team’s attitude in the workplace by training your key stakeholders

 If your stakeholders are consistently being referred to as “stupid” or “not getting it”, it might be time to do some training.
 Usually it’s not as simple as people being idiots, more often it is a case of the team failing to communicate effectively in order to be understood.